DevExpress/DevExtreme-PHP-Data/README.md

 Moreover, the library will allow you to perform all operations such as, [filtering](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/#Data_Layer_Data_Layer_Reading_Data_Filtering), [sorting](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/#Data_Layer_Data_Layer_Reading_Data_Sorting), [paging](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/#Data_Layer_Data_Layer_Reading_Data_Paging) and [grouping](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/#Data_Layer_Data_Layer_Reading_Data_Grouping) on the server side.

+__NOTE__
-Note that this library is an example of how to process client requests on the server side using PHP.
-If the functionality of the library does not meet your needs, feel free to fork the repository and modify the source code according to your requirements.
+This library is for demonstrative purposes only.
+It illustrates how to use PHP to process client requests on the server.
+If the current functionality does not meet your needs, feel free to fork the repository and modify the source code according to your requirements.

 ## Getting Started
 ---